A once great volcano

 Prefer to stay dry or at least dryish?

-- Experience New Zealand’s highest water touch bungy jump.
+- Experience New Zealand’s only cliff-top bungy with an optional water-touch.

-Taupō is part of the Taupō Volcanic Zone which stretches from Whakaari/White Island (a must do destination by the way) to Mount Ruapehu.
+Taupō is part of the Taupō Volcanic Zone which stretches from Whakaari/White Island to Mount Ruapehu.
 Magma below the earth’s crust heats the surface in some areas which erupt in the form of steam vents, bubbling mud pools and hot springs.
 This is most evident in places like Craters of the Moon, a geothermal walkway just north of Taupō town centre, as well as Orakei Korako which boasts the most active geysers of any geothermal park in New Zealand.

 Head for the mountains